AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 Matching the recipe ingredients to the nutritional database has two main problems.

 Firstly, the given ingredient name often includes information that is not relevant to the product itself, but rather to its preparation or visual qualities.
 These additional text snippets are hard to separate from information that is relevant.
 For example: `3 onions, diced` and `3 onions, in slices` refer to the same product, while `500g pasta, cooked` and `500g pasta, raw` vary significantly in their caloric density.
 We experimented with three approaches [reformulate] to solve this problem.
 Firstly, we tried simply matching the ingredient to the nearest ingredient based on character edit distance (Levenshtein distance).
 This resulted in very bad matchings because of missing handling of synonyms and the above issue.
-To solve this we tokenize the ingredient name to words, embed each word to a vector with Word2Vec or FastText [@fasttext], and then use average the word vectors to get a ingredient vector.
+To solve this we tokenize the ingredient name to words, embed each word to a vector with Word2Vec or FastText [@fasttext], and then use average the word vectors to get an ingredient vector.
 This is the same method as used in the fasttext library for extracting sentence vectors.
 This still lead to unsatisfactory results, since each word in the ingredient name has the same weight, even though some specify less important details.
 For example in "red onion" vs "red apple", the word "red" is much less important than "onion" and "apple".
 We got the best result by using the Google Universal Sentence Encoder [@googleuniv], which creates 512-dimensional embeddings of any amount of text.
-We find the best matches for a ingredient by comparing the embedding of user-given free text from the recipe to the embeddings for all food items for which we have nutritional data using the cosine distance, and then try to find a conversion for the given amount to a normalized gram or milliliter amount.
+We find the best matches for an ingredient by comparing the embedding of user-given free text from the recipe to the embeddings for all food items for which we have nutritional data using the cosine distance, and then try to find a conversion for the given amount to a normalized gram or milliliter amount.

 The second problem is matching the amounts.
 For ingredients given in grams this is trivial, but for many items the recipe authors use other units of measure like e.g. can, piece, tablespoon, "some", "2 large X", "salt 'by taste'".
 Since spices usually have little impact on the nutritional values, we exclude ingredients that are "by taste" and similar.
 For the other amounts, we match the unit name (like tablespoon or "medium large") exactly and multiply it with the given amount.
 We also add some special cases like matching "can" to "can (drained weight)" and similar.